moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/rate_limiting_simplification/_index.md

 ### Breaking Authentication and Authorization out of the Application

 One future forward thought was to break AuthN and AuthZ out of the GitLab application and into their own service.
-If we were to do this, we could implement a quota or rate-limit sevice as a bundled feature or supplementary service.
+If we were to do this, we could implement a quota or rate-limit service as a bundled feature or supplementary service.
 If we were to do this, we could utilise a combination of our API Gateway (whether that is HAProxy or a more modern cloud-native gateway) and utilise the authentication service to enforce the most specific rate limits at the gateway level before they reach the rest of the GitLab application.